tirimatangi/Lazy/README.md

 ## Three basic ways to use the library

-The examples have been tested with gcc 10.2.0 and clang 11.0.0.
-The compiler can be switched from gcc to clang by building the examples with `cmake examples -DCMAKE_CXX_COMPILER=clang++`.

 #### 1. Run any number of functions in parallel and get the results as a tuple